E3SM-Project/polaris/docs/developers_guide/command_line.md

 file using the `-f` or `--config_file` flag.

-The `-w` or `--work_dir` flags point to a relative or absolute path that is the base path where the test case(s) should be set up.
-It is required that you supply a work directory, and we recommend not using the polaris repo itself but instead use a temp or scratch directory to avoid confusing the polaris code with test cases setups and output within the branch.
+The `-w` or `--work_dir` flags point to a relative or absolute path that is the base path where the task(s) should be set up.
+It is required that you supply a work directory, and we recommend not using the polaris repo itself but instead use a temp or scratch directory to avoid confusing the polaris code with tasks setups and output within the branch.

-To compare test cases with a previous run of the same test cases, use the `-b` or `--baseline_dir` flag to point to the work directory of the previous run.
-Many test cases validate variables to make sure they are identical between runs, compare timers to see how much performance has changed, or both.
+To compare tasks with a previous run of the same tasks, use the `-b` or `--baseline_dir` flag to point to the work directory of the previous run.
+Many tasks validate variables to make sure they are identical between runs, compare timers to see how much performance has changed, or both.
 See {ref}`dev-validation`.

-The test cases will be included in a "custom" test suite in the order they are named or numbered.
+The tasks will be included in a "custom" suite in the order they are named or numbered.
 You can give this suite a name with `--suite_name` or leave it with the default name `custom`.
-You can run this test suite with `polaris serial [suite_name]` as with the predefined test suites (see {ref}`dev-polaris-suite`).
+You can run this suite with `polaris serial [suite_name]` as with the predefined suites (see {ref}`dev-polaris-suite`).

-Test cases within the custom suite are run in the order they are supplied to `polaris setup`, so keep this in mind when providing the list.
-Any test cases that depend on the output of other test cases must run after their dependencies.
+Tasks within the custom suite are run in the order they are supplied to `polaris setup`, so keep this in mind when providing the list.
+Any test cases that depend on the output of other tasks must run after their dependencies.

 See {ref}`dev-setup` for more about the underlying framework.